 The Buyer Journey Instead of Sales Process Understanding the buyer journey is fine, but without a milestone-centric sales process, salespeople cannot confidently move forward the sales process.

 Customer-Centric/Customer-Focused Selling Of course salespeople must be more focused on the customer and prospect.
 However, that missive is being incorrectly interpreted and morphed into an epidemic of facilitation.
 "Tell me what you want and I'll give it to you."
 That's just plain stupid!
 Anyone can do that.
 And companies currently have anyone and everyone doing just that.
 Veteran salespeople who have not adapted.
 New salespeople who have not learned to sell.
 This results in demos galore!
 And that's one of the reasons that sales cycles are getting longer and win rates are decreasing so rapidly.
 Customer-Centric Selling is the current catchphrase, but it's really consultative selling that makes the big difference.
 Consultative Selling, when executed correctly, is a sophisticated form of listening and asking questions.
 But's it's about asking the right questions, at the right time, and listening for the right information and following that up with more of the right questions.
 Why?
 To uncover and be able to discuss their compelling reasons to buy and/or move their business to you!
 Anything other than that makes the salesperson appear incompetent.
 Objective Management Group (OMG) has statistics on this that are just plain ugly.
 When it comes to selling consultatively, most salespeople, including the entire bottom 74%, are either not doing this at all or not doing it anywhere near how it should be done.
-Of the more than 750,000 salespeople evaluated and assessed to date, salespeople possess, on average, just 22% of the attributes of a consultative seller.
+Of the salespeople evaluated and assessed to date, salespeople possess, on average, just 22% of the attributes of a consultative seller.